-The audit committee will at all times be composed exclusively of "independent directors" who are "financially literate" as defined under Nasdaq listing standards.
-Nasdaq listing standards define "financially literate" as being able to read and understand fundamental financial statements, including a company's balance sheet, income statement and cash flow statement.
+Pursuant to NYSE American rules, the audit committee will at all times be composed exclusively of "independent directors" who are able to read and understand fundamental financial statements, including a company's balance sheet, income statement and cash flow statement.

-In addition, we must certify to Nasdaq that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication.
-The board of directors has determined that Mr. Gnedy qualifies as an "audit committee financial expert," as defined under rules and regulations of the SEC.
+In addition, we must certify to the NYSE American that the committee has, and will continue to have, at least one member who has past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background that results in the individual's financial sophistication.
+The board of directors has determined that Mr. Gnedy qualifies as an "audit committee financial expert," as defined under rules and regulations of the NYSE American and the SEC